rathena/rathena/doc/script_commands.md

 ---------------------------------------

-#### \***close2**;
+\***close2**;

-This command will create a 'close' button in the message window for the invoking character.
+This command will create a '`close`' button in the message window for the invoking character.
 WARNING: If no window is currently on screen, the script execution will halt indefinitely!
-See 'close'.
-There is one important difference, though - even though the message box will have closed, the script execution will not stop, and commands after 'close2' will still run, meaning an 'end' has to be used to stop the script, unless you make it stop in some other manner.
+See '`close`'.
+There is one important difference, though - even though the message box will have closed, the script execution will not stop, and commands after '`close2`' will still run, meaning an '`end`' has to be used to stop the script, unless you make it stop in some other manner.

 ```cpp